-Not to sound like Richard Simmons, but you are ready to get sweaty and sustainable?
-Okay, that last part is all us, because nothing motivates us to go to the gym more than ethical activewear.
+Not to sound like Richard Simmons, but are you ready to get sweaty and sustainable?
+Okay, that last part is all us, because these sustainable activewear brands *might* just motivate us to get to the gym more often.

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.